oliv6362/MiniFramework2DGame/README.md

 # Overview
-A Mini-Framework for a turnbased 2d-game.
+A Mini-Framework for a turn-based 2D game.

-A Mandatory assignment for Advanced Software construction.

 The project uses several Design patterns such as Singleton, Template, and Factory.